-Uveitis is inflammation of the inside of the eye which affects one or more of the three parts of the uvea: iris (which gives the eye its colour), the ciliary body (behind the iris, where the aqueous humour is produced) and the choroid (behind the retina).
+Uveitis is inflammation of the inside of the eye which affects one or more of the three parts of the uvea: the iris (which gives the eye its colour), the ciliary body (behind the iris, where the aqueous humour is produced) and the choroid (behind the retina).
 It is responsible for 10-15% of the cases of blindness in developed countries and may occur at any age.
-It is most frequent in young to middle-aged patients.
+It is most common in young to middle-aged patients.

 Types of uveitis are classified according to their anatomical localisation:

 The types of uveitis have different symptoms depending on the localisation.
 Anterior and intermediate uveitis present with redness, eye pain, tearing, photophobia (intolerance to light) and blurred vision.
 On the other hand, posterior uveitis usually presents with myodesopsia (perception of floaters), and a loss of vision which varies depending on the size and location of lesions.

 Inflammation can occur in only one eye or both (simultaneously or separately in time).
 It can manifest itself acutely and suddenly or chronically with a more gradual and longer onset.
 Relapses or recurrences may be common.

 The origins of intraocular inflammation may be very diverse.
 Uveitis may be the reflection of a disease occuring in other part of the body that has perhaps gone unnoticed, becoming a warning sign.

 We can divide the causes of uveitis into infectious and non-infectious.
 The infectious agents that may cause intraocular inflammation include viruses (such as herpes), bacteria (such as tuberculosis, syphilis) or parasites (such as toxoplasmosis).